 FBI Celebrates 110th Birthday

 On July 26, 2018, the FBI celebrates 110 years of public service.
 In honor of this milestone, we reflect on our history and look forward to the future of the organization.
-At FBI Salt Lake City, Headquarters, and across all field offices, we are highlighting the FBI’s history and recognizing the people and work of the FBI.
+At FBI Headquarters and across all field offices, we are highlighting the FBI’s history and recognizing the people and work of the FBI.

 Much has changed since the FBI was established, but many critical attributes remain the same.
 The Bureau now operates in a digital world where crime not only crosses state lines, but also international borders, in the blink of an eye.
-However, our best traditions have not changed—our rigorous adherence to the Constitution and the rule of law, and the guiding principles in our motto of Fidelity, Bravery, Integrity.
+Our best traditions have not changed, however—our rigorous adherence to the Constitution and the rule of law, and the guiding principles in our motto of Fidelity, Bravery, Integrity.

-Follow the FBI on Facebook, Twitter (@FBISaltLakeCity), and using the hashtag #FBI110 for more information.
+Follow the FBI on Facebook, Twitter (@FBI), and using the hashtag #FBI110 for more information.